marmelroy/FileBrowser/README.md

 --------------------------|------------------------------------------------------------
 :iphone: | Browse files and folders with a familiar UI on iOS.
 :mag: | Pull down to search.
-:eyeglasses: | Preview most file types with QuickLook.
+:eyeglasses: | Preview most file types.
+Including plist and json.
-:point_up_2: | 3D touch support for faster previews.
+:point_up_2: | 3D touch support for faster previews with Peek & Pop.
 :white_flower: | Fully customizable.